A1727/Advait-s-Tech-Discoveries/README.md

 # Advait-s-Tech-Discoveries
-Regarding getting known about new technologies and updating my knowledge database.
+Getting known about new technologies and updating my knowledge database.